bbarr/Prebuilt.CLI/README.md

     access_token: my-access-token
 ```

-`prebuilt init` created some scaffolding templates.
+`prebuilt init` created some scaffolding templates in `input/`.
 Let's ignore those (or remove them) and add some new ones now to make better use of our Moltin data.

 ### Some template files to display our Moltin products
-`_layout.html`
+`input/_layout.html`
 (_The underscore-prefix tells the generator to skip this file for rendering._)
 ```
 <!DOCTYPE html>